Effective from 24th December 2021

 15.2.
 Lumi shall be entitled to describe, in general terms, its relationship with Customer and its provision of the Services and the Equipment in publicity materials, and to include Lumi branding on the Lumi Apps, the Lumi Dashboard and other Lumi Materials.

 15.3.
 If any term of this Agreement is found to be illegal, invalid or unenforceable under any applicable law, such term shall, insofar as it is severable from the remaining terms, be deemed omitted from this Agreement and shall in no way affect the legality, validity or enforceability of the remaining terms provided that if any provision of this Agreement is so found to be invalid or unenforceable but would be valid or enforceable if some part of the provision were deleted, the provision in question shall apply with such modification(s) as may be necessary to make it valid.
-Customer consents to Lumi using electronic signatures when signing any Agreement or Order Form.

 15.4.
 This Agreement contains all the terms agreed between the Parties regarding its subject matter and supersedes any prior agreement, understanding or arrangement between the parties, whether oral or in writing.
 Each of the Parties acknowledges and agrees that: